amitkumar-a4/flask-url-shortener/README.md

 ### IDEA 1

 Ok, we need a unique id for each URL.
 What if we use a standard algorithm to hash the given URL string?
-Lets say we choose crc-32.
+Let's say we choose crc-32.
 It will generate a 32 bit hash value.
 ```
 >>> import zlib
 >>> zlib.crc32(b'http://www.thelongestdomainnameintheworldandthensomeandthensomemoreandmore.com')